JonChan0/GRIST_EDA/README.md

 - How much total money is awarded over the years for different 'search terms'?
 - How many grants have been awarded over the years for different 'search terms'?

-8) Data will be outputted in the form of a flexdashboard::flex_dashboard
+8) Data will be outputted in the form of a flexdashboard::flex_dashboard or as part of frontend of Shiny web app.